 And then when tax time came, some were surprised by how much tax was owing on the benefits they received over the year.

-But by the time the bill was signed in March, many who qualify for the tax break had already filed their taxes and paid what they owed on the benefits.
+Then, by the time the bill was signed in March, 10 million taxpayers who could benefit from the relief provision had already filed their taxes and paid what they owed on their benefits, according to IRS records.

 Who qualifies for a refund?

 Anyone with an income below $150,000 who claimed federal unemployment benefits last year is eligible for the refund.